Best iPad Air 13-Inch Cases For Protection and Value

 2. OtterBox: For the Rugged iPad User

-While the official Apple Store does offer the OtterBox studio case, the official OtterBox website provides more robust options.
-While at the time of this writing, OtterBox’s website claims that they are out of stock and therefore don’t mention price, OtterBox provides some of the strongest cases available.
+OtterBox provides some of the strongest cases available.
 Taking pride in making products that can handle blue-collar work, OtterBox cases are great for those looking for something fantastically durable.

 Along with a Folio, OtterBox also provides the Defender Series case (129.95), which can be great for those who plan on taking their iPad on rugged adventures.
 The company also provides clear protectors, which can help you show off your iPad while still maintaining proper encasement.
 While OtterBox is going to be great for helping your iPad Air survive an atomic bomb, the color options may not thrill everyone.